 Ensuring our membership application processes are fair to all

-To ensure no member or potential member is at a disadvantage, it can make reasonable adjustments.
+We are committed to embedding equality, diversity and inclusion in all that we do.
+To ensure no member or potential member is at a disadvantage, we can make reasonable adjustments to support your application.

 What are reasonable adjustments?